gitlabhq/gitlabhq/doc/api/snippets.md

 + `lifetime` (optional) - The expiration date of a snippet
 + `code` (optional) - The content of a snippet

-Will return updated snippet with status `200 OK` on success, or `404 Not found` on fail.
+Return values:

++ `200 Ok` on success and the updated project snippet
++ `401 Unauthorized` if user is not authenticated
++ `404 Not Found` if project ID not found

 ## Delete snippet

-Delete existing project snippet.
+Deletes an existing project snippet.
+This is an idempotent function and deleting a non-existent snippet still returns a `200 Ok` status code.

 ```
 DELETE /projects/:id/snippets/:snippet_id